SUEPPhysics/SUEPCoffea_dask/README.md

 ```
 python kraken_run.py --isMC=1 --era=2018 --tag=<tag name> --input=filelist/list_2018_MC_A01.txt
 ```
-The submission will name a directory in the output directory after the tage name you input.
+The submission will name a directory in the output directory after the tag name you input.
 If the tag already exists use the ```--force``` option if you are trying to resubmit/overwrite.
+You will need to define the output and log directories in the script itself.

 Note that this submission will look for the dataset xsec in xsections_<era>.yaml.